Victoria Mukamurenzi

 WHY WE LOVE IT

-This is the first time that we have purchased Victoria’s coffee, and we are excited to continue working with her in the future and as she grows her business further.
-This lot is intensely sweet and juicy, with beautiful lifted florals.
+This is the second time that we have purchased Victoria’s coffee, and we are excited to continue working with her in the future and as she grows her business further.
+This lot is intensely complex and juicy, with beautiful lifted florals.